aerkha/aerkha/README.md

 - 👋 Hi, I’m @aerkha a data analyst
-- 👀 I’m interested in programming, especially web3 world
+- 👀 I’m interested in programming, especially in data science & web3
-- 🌱 I’m currently learning to be a full stack web developer
+- 🌱 I’m a longlife learner
 - 💞️ I’m looking to collaborate on ... (no idea)
 - 📫 How to reach me - mail me abdir971.ark@gmail.com